Last Updated on June 20, 2023 by Tim Wells

 You’ve got the same “one-click” installation from Android TV.
 There’s even a detail screen for every app if you want to find out more before you install it.

 Unlike the Google Play Store, there are a minimal number of apps.
 However, none of them are paid apps, which is a plus.

 Here’s the bad part.
 Since Tizen TV is based on Linux, you can’t install Android apps on your Tizen TV.

 Worse yet, there’s no way to sideload additional apps on your TV.
 You’re stuck with whatever Samsung gives you out of the box or can install via a firmware update.

 Even with the limited number of apps, you’ll find yourself monitoring your remaining storage space available more often on your Tizen TV than on Android TV.

 My Samsung TV only had 800 MB of storage space dedicated to apps – a fraction of the available space on most Android TVs.

 That said, even though there are a limited number of apps, it’s more than enough for most streaming users.

 Tizen vs. Android TV: Firmware Updates

-I was really pleased with how easy it was to update my Sony and Samsung TVs, so I’d consider this a tie.
+I was pleased with how easy updating my Sony and Samsung TVs was, so I’d consider this a tie.